schnika/easybill/README.md

 # Easybill::Api

-This is the ruby wrapper for the easybill REST Api
+This is the ruby wrapper for the easybill REST Api.

+!Attention!

+This gem is under active development.
+Until Version 1.0 is released the interface of some might change.

 ## Installation